shreevatsa/impu/prosemirror/README.md

 - Related: If you make a paragraph empty by deleting all the text in it, there is no way to delete the paragraph itself.
 Solution: ?

 - It would be nice to have a richer schema (headings, bold, ... ?) and a correspondingly richer view, more editor features like undo, etc.

+Let's look at these, in a random order:

+- Adding undo is documented in the ProseMirror docs, so it turns out to be quite easy to do: see commit 3c6f86ae6f214232ac7c75e720971b3c7ea59695.

+- Let's make it possible to hit Enter to start a new paragraph.